Accommodation

 The site itself is quite remote and although there is phone signal it does come and go.

-For those who wish to purchase their own South African SIM card and phone, you will have a chance to do so during a weekend town trip.
+For those who wish to purchase their own South African SIM card and phone, you will have a chance to do so during your arrival at the airport.

 Laundry